(Rotavirus Diet; Stomach Flu Diet; Viral Gastroenteritis Diet)

 Special Guidelines for Infants

-- If your child is breastfed, continuing breastfeeding often.
+- If your infant is breastfed, continuing breastfeeding often.
 You may want to try breastfeeding more often for shorter periods of time.

-- If your child is formula-fed, offer small amounts of formula often.
+- If your infant is formula-fed, offer small amounts of formula often.
 Having more frequent, smaller feedings may help to reduce vomiting.
-Be sure your child is receiving at least as much fluid and nutrition as he normally does.
+Be sure your infant is receiving at least as much fluid and nutrition as usual.
 Extra feeding will almost certainly be necessary to avoid dehydration.
 Be sure to consult the doctor, nurse, or an emergency room if your infant seems ill or is not getting enough nutrition.

 Special Guidelines for Children